Stomach Making Loud Gurgling Noises and Diarrhea: 10 Causes Explained.

 1- Acute gastroenteritis: the most common acute of acute stomach gurgling and diarrhea.

 Infection is the most common cause of acute diarrhea and stomach gurgling (for a few days or a week).

 Acute gastroenteritis is an infection of your stomach or intestine.
 It is a frequent and common disease, especially in developing countries and children.

 - Viruses include norovirus, rotavirus, and astrovirus (viral gastroenteritis or stomach flu).

 - Protozoa such as amoebiasis and giardiasis.

 Symptoms of acute gastroenteritis:

-- The symptoms usually start abruptly, it lasts for 1-4 days.
+- The symptoms usually start abruptly, it last for 1-4 days.

-- Acute onset diarrhea: it can be yellow or greenish or brown in color.
+- Acute onset diarrhea: it can be yellow, greenish, or brown.